What is IPC Curriculum?

 What subjects does the IPC cover?

 All core areas of learning are covered in the IPC, including Art, Geography, Music, Science, Technology, International Studies, ITC, and History.
-The classes and learning areas for assessment are split into are three different categories: ages 5-7, 7-9, and 9-11.
-There is a very creative approach to the IPC, encouraging the inquiry of students to drive the learning material.
+The classes and learning areas for assessment are split into three different categories: ages 5-7, 7-9, and 9-11.
+There is a very creative approach to the IPC, encouraging students to drive the learning material.

 What themes are explored in the IPC?

-The IPC has set ‘Thematic Units of Learning’ within the subjects areas.
+The IPC has set ‘Thematic Units of Learning’ within the subject areas.
 These are ‘Who Am I?
 The Magic Toymaker, Buildings, Chocolate, Active Planet, Young Entrepreneurs, Mission to Mars, and What Price Progress.

 What are the learning goals of the IPC?